 - There is more information on the border closure and what some of the exceptions are on the Immigration NZ website.

 - Education providers who are assisting international students with flights must meet their duty of care obligations towards students.

 - For more information on travel for international students returning to their home countries, visit this page on the COVID-19 website.

 - The Government is extending visas of temporary migrants in New Zealand, including international students, to ensure that there is some certainty for them as they face the challenges of being in a foreign country at this extraordinary time.

 - International students in New Zealand with visas expiring between 2 April and 9 July 2020 will have their visas automatically extended to 25 September 2020 at no additional cost.

-- Confirmation of extensions will be emailed to all visa holders.
+- Confirmation of extensions will have been emailed to all visa holders.

 - The visa extension also applies to NZeTA holders, who are issued a three-month visitor visa on arrival into New Zealand.
 Visitor visas of NZeTA holders will be extended to 25 September 2020 (the same as those who are on visitor visas).